Lesson video

 A circle is a shape such that every point on the circumference is equidistant to its centre.

-So here we have a circle, and we can see that the distance from the centre of the circle going upwards to the circumference is equal to a, and also, the distance going from the centre of the circle right to the circumference is equal to b.
+So here we have a circle, and we can see that the distance from the centre of the circle going upwards to the circumference is equal to a, and also the distance going from the centre of the circle right to the circumference is equal to b, a and b must be equal to each other because every point on that circumference is equidistant to the centre.

-And we can see there that the distance from the centre going upwards, a, is longer than the distance from the centre going rightwards, which is b.
+Whereas on the right we have a shape that is not a circle, and we can see there that the distance from the centre going upwards, a, is longer than the distance from the centre going rightwards, which is b, therefore a and b are not equal to each other, so it's not a circle.

 The distance from the edge of a circle to its centre is called the radius.

-So this purple line segment here we can see goes from the edge to the centre, or from the centre to the edge.
+So this purple line segment here we can see goes from the edge to the centre or from the centre to the edge.

 Therefore, it is the radius of the circle.

-And the radius of a circle is any line segment that joins the centre to its edge.
+And the radius of a circle is any line segment that joins the centre to its edge, and its length is the same in every direction.

 So that's a radius, that's a radius.